John Beland: Dolly Parton, Ricky Nelson and The Flying Burrito Brothers (1977–1989)

-During the Parton tour, Beland got a call from Greg McDonald, the manager of Ricky Nelson.
+During the Parton tour, Beland got a call from Greg McDonald, the manager of Rick Nelson.
 McDonald explained that Nelson was planning to get back to his rock and roll roots by putting together a great band that matched the caliber of his early TV days.
 Beland's reputation as a James Burton-style player made him Nelson's choice for the new lead guitarist.
 The new band would make its debut with Nelson in Las Vegas.
 Sweet Inspirations, the same group that backed Elvis Presley in his Vegas appearances, provided the vocal back-up for Nelson.
 As a big fan of Nelson, Beland knew his hits up and down.
 Nelson worked up many of his old hits that he had not played for years, mostly because past members and producers had told him how dated they were.
 On days off with Parton, Beland played gigs with Nelson.
 Beland had cut his teeth on Nelson's hits and was his biggest fan.
 He knew all the classic guitar solos left to right, just like on the records, and his style was reminiscent of Nelson's original guitarist, James Burton.
 Touring with Dolly Parton and playing with Nelson at the same time became wearing for Beland.
 The meteoric rise in her popularity brought on a huge entourage of management, agents, band members, and politics.
 The intimate relationship he once shared with her had dwindled, and he felt that it was time to move on.
-Parton discussed it with him; she noticed how excited he seemed to be working with Ricky Nelson.
+Parton discussed it with him; she noticed how excited he seemed to be working with Rick Nelson.
 With her blessing, Beland turned in his notice to Parton and became Rick Nelson's full-time guitarist.
 Beland played on Nelson's latest recording project produced by Al Kooper, but from the start, he felt that the material was shoddy and far removed from Nelson's true style.
 The sessions at Sunset Sound were disorganized and disappointing.
 Kooper did his best, but in the end, the entire album was scrapped.